finsberg/ldrb/_sources/demo_patient_lv.md

 mesh, ffun, markers = ldrb.gmsh2dolfin("mesh.msh")
 ```

-Update the markers wihch are stored within the mesh
+Update the markers which are stored within the mesh

 ```python
 ldrb_markers = {